HL7/davinci-crd/input/pagecontent/hooks.md

 {% endraw %}

 ###### Instructions
 This response type presents a `Card` with textual guidance to display to the user making the decisions.
 The text might provide clinical guidelines, suggested changes, rules around prior authorization, or even something as simple as "No special coverage requirements".
-It can be generated in a more sophisticated context for the payer, while still remaining simple to consume for the provider because it more easily allows returned information to be tuned to the specific context of the order/encounter that triggered the hook.
+It can be generated in a more sophisticated context for the payer, while remaining simple to consume for the provider because it more easily allows returned information to be tuned to the specific context of the order/encounter that triggered the hook.
 In some cases, the text returned might be generated uniquely each time a hook is fired.

 This example CDS Hook [Card](https://cds-hooks.hl7.org/1.0/#cds-service-response) just contains a message: